Critical Chain Method (CCM) in Project Management

 There can be lots of non-critical chains in a network.
-Feeding Buffers are placed at the end of the non-critical chains to match the duration of critical chain.
-If there is a delay in the non-critical chain, this will not effect the critical chain.
+Feeding Buffers are placed at the end of the non-critical chains to match the duration of the critical chain.
+If there is a delay in the non-critical chain, this will not affect the critical chain.

 As the project progresses, critical path changes and The Critical Chain should be recalculated.
 The Critical Chain method focuses on managing buffers in order to manage and control the project schedule effectively.

-Differences Between The Critical Path and The Critical Chain
+Differences Between The Critical Chain and The Critical Path Method

-In The Critical Path Method, all the activities are sequenced in a network system and the critical path is determined by making mathematical calculations.
+In the Critical Path Method, all the activities are sequenced in a network system and the critical path is determined by making mathematical calculations.
 There are no overall buffers added to the critical path but while estimating the activity durations implicit buffers are added to each activity in order to protect schedule from delays.
-This may result too much buffers added to the schedule and cause an uneffective schedule.
+This may result in too many buffers added to the schedule and cause an ineffective schedule.

 Unlike The Critical Path Method, The Critical Chain Method considers both activity (task) and resource dependencies.
-Because The Critical Chain Method presumes that the quantity of resources are not unlimited.
+Because The Critical Chain Method presumes that the number of resources is not unlimited.

 In the Critical Chain Method, tracking the project performance by monitoring and controlling the consumption rate of the buffers is more important than tracking the project performance of individual activities.
 However Critical Path Method seeks to control the project performance by focusing on the activities.